 No Blocking Board for Knitting?
 No problem

-Spray blocking on a blocking board After years of block knitting and crocheting on kitchen counters, floors, and dryer tops, I finally broke down one day and bought an Official Blocking Board.
+After years of blocking knitting and crocheting on kitchen counters, floors, and dryer tops, I finally broke down one day and bought an Official Blocking Board.
 All that time, I’d been telling myself that I didn’t need anything fancier—that is, until I started dealing with a serious lace habit.
 One day, I tried blocking my newest shawl on a makeshift foam board that I thought was waterproof … but guess what.
 It wasn’t.
 The board warped as the shawl dried, and the shawl warped along with it.
 I ended up having to re-block the shawl all over again.
 (Not fun, especially when I was anxious to wear it and show it off!)A crochet blocking board definitely makes the task of blocking a lace shawl easier, but you don’t need an Official Blocking Board to do the job well.
 Knitters have been using mattresses, towel-padded floors, and other ingenious solutions throughout history.

-Use the right surface for the task.
+- Use the right surface for the task.
 A kitchen counter-top or a table padded with towels works fine for pieces that can be simply patted into shape.
 For items that need to be pinned out, such as lace shawls, you can try waterproof foam-core boards, an ironing board (for small pieces), or cork bulletin boards (covered with towels).
 Someone once suggested those interlocking rubber floor mats used for children’s play areas—I thought that was rather clever.

 The comments on a previous post here contain dozens of clever ideas for blocking surfaces from your fellow readers, so check them out!
 And be sure to leave your own tips in today’s comments, because no doubt some of you have even more great ideas from your own experiences.